 The CGT would have to be declared and paid for directly to your local authorities when you fill out your tax returns.
 There is still a grey area as to whether Cryptocurrencies are to be classified as taxable assets – which might work to your advantage.
 In Germany and some parts of Europe apparently, if you hold (without closing or selling) Crypto assets traded on an online platform for more than a year – you are not liable for taxes on them.
 Nevertheless be sure to factor CGT into your calculations and don’t get caught out with that!

 The actual trading itself would require some sort of strategy including a combination of high risk and lower risk asset classes.
 ETFs and Equities are more on the “lower risk” side as they are purchased on a long-term outlook (the better equities even offer holders additional dividends from company annual profits).
 Purchasing equities in well-grounded tech companies such as Amazon; Microsoft; Google; some of the older banks; telecommunications and energy companies is considered to as long buying.
-I highly recommend this option.
+We highly recommend this option.

 However, while you sit on those over the months or years you would still want to make some short-term gains.
 This is where your high-risk high returns securities (Forex, Indices, Options, and Cryptos) come into play.
 As a rule of the thumb, your high-risk assets should only be between 15-20% or less of your overall portfolio.
 This way any losses incurred can be absorbed or regained over the following few months allowing you to buy into the more stable longer-term equities.